nest/nestml/doc/syntax.md

   `<name>`.
 The content will be translated into a single neuron model that can be instantiated in NEST using `nest.Create(<name>)`.
 This is the top-level block of a model specification and all following blocks are contained in this block.
+The block terminates with the `end` keyword.

-`parameters`
+`parameters:`
-: blabla
+:  The block terminates with the `end` keyword.

 `state`
-: blabla
+:  The block terminates with the `end` keyword.

 `internals`
-: blabla
+:  The block terminates with the `end` keyword.

 `equations`
-: blabla
+:  The block terminates with the `end` keyword.

 `input`
-: blabla
+:  The block terminates with the `end` keyword.

 `output`
-: blabla
+: Defines which kinds of events the neuron can fire.
+Currently, only `spike` is supported.

 `update`
-: blabla
+: The block terminates with the `end` keyword.

 `function`
-: blabla
+: The block terminates with the `end` keyword.

 ## Neuronal interactions